google/blockly-samples/codelabs/getting_started/getting_started.md

 When Blockly generates JavaScript code for blocks in a workspace, it translates each block into code.
 By default, it knows how to translate all library-provided default blocks into JavaScript code.
 However, for any custom blocks, we need to specify our own translation functions.
 These are called *block generators*.

-Add the following code in `scripts/sound_blocks.js`:
+Add the following code to the bottom of `scripts/sound_blocks.js`:

 ```js
 Blockly.JavaScript['play_sound'] = function(block) {